timdoherty/front-end-test-driven-development-v2/README.md

 - We can refactor components to be DRY when needed, vs prematurely optimizing

 ### Objective
-Let's start putting things together by building our our application component
+Let's start putting things together by building our our application component and verifying that everything works when connected together

 ### TODO:
 - High level test cases written in plain english (BDD-style)